-Someone asked me how I could represent a person who‘s guilty.
+Someone asked me how a criminal lawyer could ever represent a person who‘s guilty.

 I told ‘em that was it was easy.
-My job was never to judge, but to uphold something called the Constitution.
+My job as an attorney was never to judge, but to uphold something called the Constitution.

-It’s the guy that planned to lie to a jury, however, that really got to me.
-When I told a judge in no uncertain terms of his intent, she told me I was stuck with him.
+I told the Philadelphia Common Pleas Court judge in no uncertain terms of his intent to lie, and she told me I was stuck with him.
 No matter how hard I argued, the judge would not remove me from the case.
 I was forced to navigate a path I would not want to wish on my worst enemy.

-I can’t reveal details because of confidentiality concerns, but my client was accused of shooting someone who survived and was not too shy about showing the chest wound to a camera crew filming the preliminary hearing results for the Six O’clock News.
+I can’t reveal details because of confidentiality concerns, but my client was accused of shooting a security guard while shop-lifting.
+The guard survived and was not too shy about showing his wound to a camera crew filming him following a preliminary hearing.
+His interview and my response to the press appeared on the Six O’clock News.

 My guy rejected the prosecutor’s offer in this high publicity case.
 I requested a jury trial.
 In the United States, a person is presumed innocent and it’s the burden of the district attorney to prove guilt beyond a reasonable doubt.
 I never had a problem with ensuring a prosecutor prove his case in court.
 But the state’s lawyer must prove guilt for each offense, and that’s where one can often overplay his hand, particularly in “over-charging,” believing a judge will acquit a defendant on the most serious charge, but convict on the ones a reasonable person would agree upon.